An overview of block Gram-Schmidt methods and their stability properties

-Viewing BGS algorithms through the skeleton-muscle framework begs the following questions: \begin{enumerate}[(Q.1)] \item Which skeletons are stable when composed with an unconditionally stable muscle? \item Can we determine minimal conditions on the muscle such that a particular skeleton is stable? \end{enumerate}
+Viewing BGS algorithms through the skeleton-muscle framework begs the following questions: \begin{enumerate}[(Q.1)] \item If we use an unconditionally stable muscle, what is the best a skeleton can do? \item What are the minimum requirements on the muscle such that a given skeleton is stable? \end{enumerate}

 To answer either question, it will be helpful to keep in mind the stability properties of different muscles, summarized in Table~\ref{tab:musc_upper_bounds}.
 Additionally, we summarize known and conjectured results for block algorithms in Table~\ref{tab:skel_upper_bounds}.
 For the specific assumptions on the muscles that lead to these stability bounds, see the exposition in Section~\ref{sec:bgs_stab_2}.